 Our warm sunny summer is chalked full of activities.
 Usually an individual can find a lively community outdoor event weekly, to include our farmers market, held all summer every Wednesday in City Park, a “Day in the Park” where your eyes can feast on the local artist market, and numerous Hot Nights, Cool Notes, or Music on the Lawn concerts.
-Our yearly Rendezvous Days, a July through August line up which provides hours brimming with adventure, whether it’s Chalk the Walk featuring sidewalk art at the Library, fireworks that light up the big Wyoming Sky, the rubber duck race, or the annual Model Fly In.
-Don’t forget to stop by the Rendezvous sight, where, in 1838 mountain men and native tribes met to trade next to the riverfront, and today you can still slow to that time period on the exact same ground and mingle with mountain men, learn cooking an camp practices of the era and get a taste of the Wild West that this town grew from.
+Our yearly Rendezvous Days, is a July through August line up which provides hours brimming with adventure, whether it’s Chalk the Walk featuring sidewalk art at the Library, fireworks that light up the big Wyoming Sky, the rubber duck race, or the annual Model Fly In.
+Don’t forget to stop by the Rendezvous sight, where, in 1838 mountain men and native tribes met to trade next to the riverfront, and today you can still slow to that time period on the exact same ground and mingle with mountain men, learn cooking and camp practices of the era, and get a taste of the Wild West that this town grew from.

 Wake early on an alfalfa scented morning to watch brightly colored balloons launch into the sky at our annual balloon rally, with our own Cloud Kisser balloon blazing into the bright day.